grow-graphics/gd/Readme.md

 * No support for calling classdb methods that accept a variable number of arguments.
 * No support for Go 'scripts'.
-* 64bit only.
+* 64bit only (arm64 && amd64).
-* Web build needs work [read the discussion](https://github.com/grow-graphics/gd/discussions/69).
-* Console support will likely be via wasm.
+* No console support, will likely be achieved in the future with WASM.

 ## Contributing